C0ttonplant/AllModes/README.md

 ## Requirements
 - inkscape
-- python
+- python3
 - a bash terminal (command prompt wont work)

 ## Exporting
-- make sure that gcc and inkscape are in a PATH directory
+- make sure that python and inkscape are in a PATH directory
 - run `ExportAll.sh`